 Security Guard Interview Questions And Tips

-What the Interviewer Wants to Know
+What the Interviewer Wants to Know: A Guide to Security Guard Interviews

 Tips for What to Say

-Make a match.
-Read the job description carefully before your interview to get a sense of what the employer is seeking in candidates.
-For instance, some roles may require you to stay alert while watching a video, while others may involve interacting with customers.
+Read the job description carefully before your interview.
+This will help you understand what the employer seeks in candidates.
+Some roles may require you to stay alert while watching a video.
+Others may involve interacting with customers.
+Emphasize the skills you possess that match the employer's needs.

 What Not to Say